<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 The eight stakeholder types:

 2. Discretionary: stakeholders that have legitimate interests but have little influence or urgency.
-Despite the low power, must meet their needs as they have high legitimacy.
+Despite the low power, they must meet their needs as they have high legitimacy.

 3. Demanding: those who require attention and want their needs addressed.
 They have no power but still can influence other stakeholders.